ysengoku/42-ft_transcendence/doc/features/USER_MANAGEMENT.md

 ---
 #### JWT Authentication Middleware

 Middleware is triggered on every request/connection.
-Authentication middleware identifies the user who made request and restricts access of anonymous users to the system.
+Authentication middleware identifies the user who made request using [JWT cookies](#jwt-authentication) and restricts access of anonymous users to the system.

 - `JWTEndpointsAuthMiddleware`: Secures all HTTP API endpoints (except the ones you need to use to login in the first place) by validating the `access_token` provided in cookies.
 Populates each `request` with the user data.
 - `JWTWebsocketAuthMiddleware`: Secures all WebSocket endpoints using the `access_token` from cookies, populating the `scope` for real-time services like chat and the actual game.